Fade BG Image

 And that afternoon, the rookie merchant returned with the healer in tow.

 He was clad in a robe and wore a mask… quite a suspicious getup.
-It was obvious he was layering his clothing to hide his original build.
+It was obvious he was wearing layers to hide his true build.

-He didn't want to expose his identity to that extent, huh.
+He really didn't want to expose his identity, huh.

 Whether that was to hide his power, or because he was a con artist… well, that would soon become clear.